 Task.
 The compiler told me so when it complained, “Cannot convert lambda expression… to Task … because it is not a delegate type.”
 What is a delegate type?
 A

 Function.
-And what does that function return when invoked?
+And what does an asynchronous function return when invoked?
 A

 Task.
 So invoke the function, you dummy!